-Instead of allowing mass challenges by third parties, states that allow for challenges should require that each individual challenge be separately adjudicated and/or require third-party challengers to swear, under penalty of perjury, that they have personal knowledge of another voter's ineligibility.
-States should prohibit third-party challenges to voter eligibility based solely on National Change of Address (NCOA) data since states already use this data as part of their routine list maintenance.
+Instead of making it easier for third parties to initiate mass voter qualification challenges, states that allow for challenges should require that each individual challenge be separately adjudicated and/or require third-party challengers to swear, under penalty of perjury, that they have personal knowledge of another voter's ineligibility.
+States should prohibit third-party challenges to voter eligibility based solely on National Change of Address (NCOA) data, since states already use this data as part of their routine list maintenance.
 They should also set limits on who can challenge a voter's eligibility, place the burden of proof on the challenger, and establish a clear timeframe for challenges.